TLRKiliann/mono-game/vite-project/README.md

 ## Rules

 1. Rules à revoir !
-2. joker à tester
-3. EndOfGame.tsx
-4. Joueur 1 c'est à vous ! border en couleur rouge ???
+2. box de présentation avec gestion des erreurs
-5. favicon dans le signet en-haut
+3. favicon dans le signet en-haut

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.